• Home

 2022 FREE EDUCATIONAL ACTIVITIES:

-• MASTER CLASS: STRIDE PIANO - Saturday, Aug.
+- MASTER CLASS: STRIDE PIANO - Saturday, Aug.
 13, 2022, 2 p.m., Monroe County History Center, 202 E. Sixth St., Bloomington, IN

 To prepare:

-• MASTER CLASS: HOW WE APPROACH JAZZ PIANO - Saturday, Aug.
+- MASTER CLASS: HOW WE APPROACH JAZZ PIANO - Saturday, Aug.
 13, 2022, 4 p.m., Unitarian Universalist Church, 2120 N. Fee Lane, Bloomington, IN

-In this Master Class, Stephanie and Paolo will talk about and demonstrate various ways of approaching jazz piano.
-With experience and expertise in different styles (Stephanie being more focused on stride and boogie woogie, Paolo on swing and modern jazz) they will show different ways of playing standards in the solo setting and share their knowledge in creating arrangements for four-hands, something they have been working on together for more than 10 years.
+Stephanie Trick and Paolo Alderighi are pioneers in using four-hands for jazz piano, having earned widespread success with their arrangements of classics from the stride, ragtime, and boogie woogie traditions, as well as from the Swing Era and the Golden Age of Tin Pan Alley.
+In this Master Class, Stephanie and Paolo talked about and demonstrated ways of approaching jazz piano.
+With experience and expertise in different styles (Stephanie being more focused on stride and boogie woogie, Paolo on swing and modern jazz) they showed different ways of playing standards in the solo setting and shared their knowledge in creating arrangements for four-hands, something they have been working on together for more than 10 years.

-• PIANO WORKSHOP - Monday, Aug.
-15, 2022, 4 p.m., Fairview Elementary School, 500 W. Seventh St., Bloomington IN
+- PIANO WORKSHOP - Monday, Aug.
+15, 2022, 4 p.m., Fairview Elementary School, 500 W. Seventh St., Bloomington, IN

 To prepare: